-Feast your ears on this: the spatialized sounds of Philadelphia Voices with d&b Soundscape at the Kimmel Centre and Carnegie Hall.
+The spatialized sounds of Philadelphia Voices with d&b Soundscape at the Kimmel Centre and Carnegie Hall.

 “That is part of Tod’s genius,” said Ben Bloomberg, Machover’s technical and artistic collaborator.
 “We have so many recorded sounds, the challenge is to find the spatial resolution to place each element without it feeling crowded.
 Tod wanted his audience to be able to zoom in on each sound individually, whether voice, instrument or recording, as you would do at a natural, unamplified concert.
 It is d&b Soundscape that provided the width and space to make this possible.”

 “We are presenting a live performance in a reverberant concert hall with full orchestra, 350 voices, and the collected sounds of the city,” was Bloomberg’s succinct description of the ensemble that included the Philadelphia Orchestra, conducted by Yannick Nézet-Séguin, the Westminster Symphonic Choir, Sister Cities Girlchoir, and Commonwealth Youth Choirs.